 Below is a short video tutorial that explains what marginal cost is, the formula to calculate it, and why it’s important in financial analysis.

 Economies of Scale (or Not)

-Businesses may experience lower costs of producing more goods if they have what’s known as economies of scale.
+Businesses may experience lower costs of producing more goods if they have what are known as economies of scale.
 For a business with economies of scale, producing each additional unit becomes cheaper and the company is incentivized to reach the point where marginal revenue equals marginal cost.
 An example would be a production factory that has a lot of space capacity and becomes more efficient as more volume is produced.
-In addition, this business is able to negotiate lower material costs with suppliers at higher volumes, which makes the variable costs lower over time.
+In addition, the business is able to negotiate lower material costs with suppliers at higher volumes, which makes variable costs lower over time.

 Where to Learn More about Marginal Cost?

-We hope this has been a helpful guide to the marginal cost formula and how to calculate the incremental cost of producing more volume.
-For more learning, CFI offers a wide range of courses on financial analysis, as well as accounting, and financial modeling that includes examples of the marginal cost equation in action.
+We hope this has been a helpful guide to the marginal cost formula and how to calculate the incremental cost of producing more goods.
+For more learning, CFI offers a wide range of courses on financial analysis, as well as accounting, and financial modeling, which includes examples of the marginal cost equation in action.

 More learning: Browse many of our FREE Finance courses.